dchanm/fxbleed/README.md

 ### How does the add-on work?

-When you visit a HTTPS site, the add-on will send a request to Filippo Valsorda's API endpoint.
-The hostname + port (if applicable) are sent.
-The result is then cached in a JS object.
-Future visits to the same hostname + port will result in the cached value being returned.
-Exiting Firefox clears this cache
+When you visit a HTTPS page, the add-on will connect to the server and attempt to perform a TLS handshake followed by a HeartBeat request.
+A server which replies with a HeartBeat response is vulnerable assuming it uses OpenSSL.

 ### What happens when I visit a vulnerable site?